grinxit0x/NFTLend/README.md

 ## constructor def values (for testing purposes)

-uint256 _defaultLoanDuration = 30 * 24 * 60 * 60; // 30 días en segundos, 2592000 segundos
+uint256 _defaultLoanDuration = 30 * 24 * 60 * 60; // 30 days in seconds, 2592000 seconds
 uint256 _minInterestRate = 5; // 5%
 uint256 _maxInterestRate = 20; // 20%
-uint256 _creationFee = 10000000000000000; // 0.01 ETH en wei
+uint256 _creationFee = 10000000000000000; // 0.01 ETH in wei
-uint256 _baseExtendFee = 5000000000000000; // 0.005 ETH en wei
+uint256 _baseExtendFee = 5000000000000000; // 0.005 ETH in wei

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-This README file is now updated with the current state of your contract and includes details on the exponential interest rate calculation.
+This README should provide a comprehensive overview of your `NFTLoan` contract, including its features, contract structure, and detailed descriptions of each function and variable.